multiformats/js-multiformats/README.md

     * this being indeterministic was causing some nasty problems downstream since `toString()` needs to be used as a cache key and it's not possible to encode V0 into anything but base58btc. this means that you can't have deterministic hash keys without also requiring base58btc support, so we removed this feature.
-  * no longer accept bare multihash buffers as V0, only base58btc encoded strings or the complete set of parts with the multihash as the third argument.
-    * The logic for treating these as V0 was problematic and could lead to unwanted errors.
-In practice, the places we need to handle V0 are known and we can move this logic there if necessary and then instantiate a CID with all the necessary args.
-    * Some of the prior code relied on knowing the full set of possible base prefixes, which we can no longer do.
   * no more .toBaseEncodedString(), just toString()
   * no more .multibaseName
   * no more .prefix()